rocketpowerinc/go-pwr/README.md

 **`go-pwr`** is a cross-platform launcher for your personal automation scripts.
 Built with Go and powered by [Charm's](https://github.com/charmbracelet) [Bubble Tea framework](https://github.com/charmbracelet/bubbletea), it delivers a sleek, interactive TUI for browsing, previewing, and running bash and powershell scripts across Windows, macOS, Linux, and server environments.

 Features beautiful syntax highlighting for script previews (when `bat` is installed), tag-based script search functionality, and gracefully falls back to plain text when not available.
-On first run, it automatically clones my "scriptbin" repository into a local directory along with the `go-pwr` TUI, making script access and management simple and seamless.
+On first run, it automatically clones the "scriptbin" repository to `$HOME/Downloads/Temp/scriptbin`, providing a centralized location for script access and management that's easily accessible from your file manager.

 ---